-This would entail a drive northwards to Sullom, a small settlement of houses that lies on one side of Sullom Voe with the huge Sullom Voe Oil Terminal. situated relatively distantly, further up at the head of the voe
+This would entail a drive northwards to Sullom, a small settlement of houses that lies on one side of Sullom Voe with the huge Sullom Voe Oil Terminal. situated further up at the head of the voe (a sea inlet)

 It was a bright but very windy morning as we set off and on arriving at Sullom we found only four other birders standing by the road looking for the shrike

 We gathered together to admire it and took photographs as it hunted bees, wasps and other large insects visiting the rosa bushes.
-It had recently been reported as having met with some mishap which manifested itself in the form of a broken left wing and indeed when it moved up from a post into a tree by a series of giant hops you could see the wing hanging down but from experience I knew it was not broken but badly sprained.
+It had been reported as having met with some mishap which manifested itself in the form of a suspected broken left wing and indeed when it moved up from a post into a tree by a series of giant hops you could see the wing hanging down but from experience I knew the wing was not broken but badly sprained.

 It certainly did not appear to inconvenience the shrike which despite the drooping wing was highly mobile, using both wings, damaged and otherwise, to assist it in progressing from ground level to the tops of the plantation trees with little apparent difficulty